segmentio/chamber/CONTRIBUTING.md

 Thanks for thinking about contributing to Chamber!

-Chamber is an open-source project run with ❤️ by Segment.
+Chamber is an open-source project run with ❤️ by Twilio Segment.
 We've made it open source in the hope that other folks will find it useful.
 That said, making open source software takes a lot of work, so we try to keep Chamber focused on its goals.
 That means first and foremost supporting the use cases we have at Segment, but any other reasonable additions will be accepted with gratitude.

 The purpose of these guidelines is all about setting expectations.